cecat/YSP/README.md

 1. Clone this repository.
 Navigate to a directory within which you want to place a directory with this code.
 E.g., ~/funsoftware.
-From within this directory, cloning the repository will create a directory called YSP.
+From within this directory, cloning the repository will create a directory called *ysp*.
 ```
 git clone git@github.com:cecat/ysp.git
 ```

-2. Drop into the new YSP directory, then create and activate a virtual environment.
+2. Drop into the new *ysp* directory, then create and activate a virtual environment.
 While optional, the installation process below uses a virtual environment.
 One reason for this is that Tensorflow support for recent versions of Python does not exist, thus the virtual environment we